 Preparation is everything.
-The first thing you'll want to do is find someone that you can work with well.
+The first thing you'll want to do is find someone you can work well with.
 All estheticians and most cosmetologists, depending on your state, are licensed to perform waxing.
 You don't want someone who simply offers the service just because they can.
 Rather, you should choose a technician that has good experience, skills, and considers bikini waxing their specialty.
-Finding an expert is very important when it comes to removing hair from your genitals.
+Finding an expert is very important when it comes to removing hair.

 There are several more ways you can prepare for the perfect Brazilian wax:

-- Seek out referrals.
 Whether it's from friends, family, or reputable review sites, finding someone by referral is a great way to ensure you're working with a professional.
 Waxing salons are another great place to start, as this is their specialty.
-You might want to get something less invasive first, like a lip wax, to make sure you're comfortable with the facility and the technician.
+You might want to get something less visible first, like an underarm wax, to make sure you're comfortable with the facility and the technician.

-- Go to a women-specific spa.
-Your skin is often more sensitive around the time near your period, and waxing can be more painful than normal.
-Make appointments at least a few days before or after your period.
+Your skin may be more sensitive around the time near your period, and waxing can be more painful than normal.
+Make spa appointments at least a few days before or after your period.
 Some places will not (or prefer not to) perform this service while you're on your period, so it's best to call in advance.

-- Don't use any lotions or oils.
-Skip any extra add-ons when it comes to your bikini area.
+Do not use any lotions or oils around the bikini area prior to getting a wax.
 Moisturizers can interfere with the wax process by not allowing the wax to adhere well to the hair.

 During Your Wax Appointment

-Know exactly what you want.
 This service often removes hair from the behind and between your legs.
-Sometimes a strip of hair or triangle is left in the front.
+Sometimes a strip of hair or triangle is left in front.
 Don't be afraid to communicate exactly how much hair you want to keep and be removed with your technician.
 Remember, you can always create your own style.

-You also want to be prepared.
-If you've never had this type of service, you may not know that you might be asked to help to hold skin and move around so that the tech can get to every last hair.
+If you've never had this type of service, you may not know that you might be asked to help to hold skin and move around so the tech can get to every last hair.
 Additionally, you'll need to expect a little pain.
-Everyone is different in their tolerance and perception to pain, but some discomfort is generally expected.
+Everyone is different in their tolerance and perception of pain, but some discomfort is generally expected.

-Once you're done, you'll want to engage in some post care activities.
-For example, you'll want to watch your fashion choices.
-This means not wearing tight pants or underwear for the next few days.
-Additionally, following the next few tips will help move things along nicely:
+Once you're done, you'll want to engage in some post-care activities.
+Following the next few tips will help move things along nicely:

-- Exfoliate.
 Two full days later, if there isn't any redness, use a mild exfoliator.
 This helps prevent ingrown hair.
-You can use an Ayate washcloth, for example, which gently exfoliates skin alone.
+You can use an Ayate washcloth, for example, which gently exfoliates skin on its own.
 It can also be lathered up with body wash and is more mold-resistant than loofahs.